wp-plugins/disable-users/readme.txt

 == Screenshots ==

-1. User profile setting available to administrators
+1. User profile setting available to administrators.
-1. Message when a disabled user tries to login
+2. Message when a disabled user tries to login.

 == Changelog ==